Cancer is a disease. And most of the treatments for it make people feel and look much sicker before they (hopefully) start to get better.

 You may not want to know your mum’s or dad’s prognosis.
 If you do, ask them to be honest with you.
 Sometimes, hearing the news may be difficult.
 If you can, have a support person or the number for Canteen’s counselling service (1800 835 932) ready, so you can talk about it afterwards.

 If your mum or dad is told that their cancer can’t be cured, this means that treatment has not worked or their cancer can’t be treated.
 This means they won’t get better and it is likely they will die from the cancer at some point.
-There is more about what this means and how to handle it in the section called If it can’t be cured.
+In our can't be cured section, you can find support services and view more helpful information on how to deal with a parent dying with cancer, or read our in depth guide on 'When your parent's cancer can't be cured', for tips and advice on dealing with this situation..